a7u7a/bloko/README.md

 # Bloko's ticker scroller display

-Version yFinance para obra Pedro Engel
+Version yFinance para obra Pedro Engel.
+Runs in two separate services, one for yfinance and the other for the scroller app.py

-## Autostart setup: Ticker Scroller display

-- Shh into the pi: `$ ssh pi@raspberrypi.local`
+## Install scroller service

 - Create unit file: `$ sudo nano /lib/systemd/system/bloko.service`
 - Add this to the file: